BytesFromStella/Browser-Tasklist-Manager/README.md

 If the link is broken; get the application by downloading it from the GitHub page you're currently looking at with the green CODE button, then "download zip", or clone it with your IDE.

 ## How to use
 The application is (supposed to be) pretty user friendly.
+Just type in the following to add it:
+- Title of your task
+- Deadline date and time (Full time or full date)
+- The priority of the task (High, medium, low)
+- Description

+EVERY entry is optional.
+Heck, you can enter a completely empty reminder.... but why would you?

 # Task List Program